 However, I did find that there is a church within the village called St Lawrence’s; there have known to be some sightings of two ‘Grey Ladies’ who present themselves at the front of the church, dressed in Elizabethan-style clothing.

-Legend has it that once upon a time there was a shoemakers located next door to the tavern.
-It is here where the shoemakers disabled daughter was locked in her bedroom one day and she took the decision to jump from the window, ultimately resulting in death.
+Legend has it that once upon a time there was a shoemaker located next door to the tavern.
+It is here where the shoemaker’s disabled daughter was locked in her bedroom one day and she took the decision to jump from the window, ultimately resulting in death.
 In the 1930’s the pub was extended to contain the shoemakers.
 Punters now believe to see the girl around the area where the old shop would’ve been.
 It is also said that the cellar is haunted; one worker experienced an apparition move through him on a shift.

 I wanted to spread out all the pubs in the UK and not stick to just Yorkshire (where I’m based) but I tried my best!
 However, with the known history in York, I just had to include the most haunted pub here.

 Over on their Tripadvisor page, a customer who claimed to stay at the inn recalls their paranormal experience.
 As a sceptic, they decided to challenge the spirit.
-Through the night they towered up a 10-12 coins on a table in the room.
+Through the night they towered up 10-12 coins on a table in the room.
 Through the night they claim to have been woken up to the sound of coins hitting the wall.
-They claim in the morning when they awoke, there was just 2 coins on the table!
+They claim in the morning when they awoke, there were just 2 coins on the table!

 Ok, I’m going to Edinburgh!
-I didn’t see this place listed anywhere so I decided to search up Edinburgh specifically.
+I didn’t see this place listed anywhere so I decided to search Edinburgh specifically.
 This place looks awesome though; it even has a bloody cinema!

 According to the website, parts of the pub were once used as a prison, holding many dangerous criminals who ultimately met their demise in the basement.
-It is also said that a Lord Nichol Edwards resided next door.
+It is also said that Lord Nichol Edwards resided next door.
 Edwards was known to beat his wife; and on top of that, had a collection of suspected witches held at ransom in his personal torture chamber.